uclaioes/bayren-atlas/tutorial.md

 * The next column will appear with any selection except for the Building Type data, which will allow for the selection of the secondary building category (size, vintage, and area median income).
 * The final two columns allow month and year selection.
 Any combination of months and years may be selected.

-A data download preview will appear beflow the filter options and the download button.
-Use this preview to validate your download.
+A data download preview will appear below the filter options and the download button.
+Use that preview to validate your download filter choices.
 Any values of -999,999,999 indicate masking.
 Please refer to the FAQ or Methods document for more information on masking.

 ![Screenshot of the top of the Data Download Preview for Alameda County with Multi-Family use type, Building Type, all months, and the year of 2021 selected.]({{ "/assets/images/tutorial/tutorial-download-preview.png" | relative_url }})